5 tips for the perfect freelance pitch

 5. Your body supports your pitch

-Your body, your voice and your choice of words support your value and the trust the audience gains in you.
-Studies show that your audience will value your body language by 55%, your voice by 38%, and your words only by 7%.
-You must therefore be in control of both your words and your body's signals.
-There is no formula for good body language and a good voice – try yourself and find an expression that supports you.
-Whether you want to appear serious, funny, excited or passionate.
+Your body, voice and choice of words support your value and the trust your audience has in you.
+Studies show that your audience will value your body language by 55%, your voice by 38% and only value your words by 7%.
+So you need to be in control of both your words and your body signals.
+There's no formula for good body language and voice - experiment and find an expression that works for you.
+Whether you want to sound serious, funny, excited or passionate.

-A good freelance pitch creates value when it's live and you can't train enough.
+A good freelance pitch creates value when it lives and you can't practice enough.

-Practice your pitch in front of the mirror, in front of your friends, when you have to dialogue with people on LinkedIn and other social platforms, in your applications and emails, for the dinner company.
+Practice your pitch in front of the mirror, in front of friends, when engaging with people on LinkedIn and other social platforms, in your applications and emails, at dinner parties.

-This is where you train.
-But remember – where it really works is when you pitch to your (potential) customers and business partners.
+That's where you practice.
+But remember - where it really works is when you pitch to your (potential) customers and partners.

 Train virtually: Factofly recommends www.pitcherific.com

-Here you can look for inspiration for your pitch through articles and models, you can build your pitch in time, record yourself on video and all sorts of other good things.
-Try their 7 day free trial.
+Here you can find inspiration for your pitch through articles and models, build your pitch on time, record yourself on video and much more.
+Try their 7-day free trial.

 Freelance with Factofly

-Use Factofly to invoice and get paid without having your own CVR number or registered company.
-We handle all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own VAT number or registered company.
+We take care of all the boring stuff so you can spend your time where it's most fun.

-Join our newsletter along with more than 5,000 other freelancers and get fresh, curated inspiration straight to your inbox.
+Sign up for our newsletter with more than 5,000 other freelancers and get fresh, curated inspiration straight to your inbox.